Why Healthcare Is Ransomware's Primary Target

 Effective healthcare ransomware prevention requires a layered defense strategy, not a single tool.
 This guide breaks down the technical controls, operational procedures, and compliance requirements your practice needs to reduce risk in 2026.
 For a broader look at protecting patient information, see our guide to healthcare data breach prevention.

-Healthcare Ransomware: By The Numbers
+Healthcare Ransomware By The Numbers

-Understanding How Ransomware Enters Healthcare Environments
+How Ransomware Enters Healthcare Environments

 Threat actors documented in the MITRE ATT&CK framework consistently use three primary methods against healthcare targets: